-With the ongoing focus on climate change, rising natural gas prices, and the ever increasing interest in renewable energy technologies, energy stocks have grabbed the attention of many investors.
+With the ongoing war in Ukraine, the focus on climate change, rising gas prices, and the ever increasing interest in renewable energy technologies, energy stocks have grabbed the attention of many investors.
 To find out which companies are leading the sector, we looked at the universe of energy companies in the US and abroad.
 We reviewed companies in the oil & gas industry as well utility companies, independent power producers, energy trading companies, and companies engaged in the renewable energy sector.
-After analyzing 700+ companies in this sphere, we identified which companies with a market cap greater than $5 billion are the top performing energy stocks (50% gain or more) so far in 2021.
-The resulting list contains 13 energy stocks with gains ranging from 50% to 195% and an average of 84%.
+After analyzing 700+ companies in this sphere, we identified which companies with a market cap greater than $5 billion are the top performing energy stocks (50% gain or more) so far in 2022.
+The resulting list contains seven energy stocks with gains ranging from 59% to 117% and an average of 82%.

 Best Energy Stocks FAQ

 The best energy stocks so far in 2022 are Antero, Daqo New Energy, EQT, New Fortress Energy, Occidental, Range Resources, and SQM.

 Who is the largest top performing energy company in the US?

 Occidental is the largest energy company in the US on our 2022 Best Energy Stocks List with a market cap above $50 billion.
 It also the biggest gainer with a gain year to date above 100%.

 Several energy companies stocks do pay dividends.
 In fact, four of our 2022 best energy stocks pay between 0.8% and 12.5% but as you can see the payout range is wide.

 Is there an energy index?